Baby pigeons and doves are reared for the first few days of their

 Because the formula is quite concentrated it is particularly important that the baby pigeons do not become dehydrated.
 To try and prevent this, the administration of warm water in addition to the food should be given periodically, especially when the chicks are very young.

-milk which naturally decrease (for most species this would be from 8-10
+milk (for most species this would be from 8-10

 be reduced and gradually substituted with Juvenile Formula food.
 The should be done incrementally each day, so on day 21 the mix should be 100% Juvenile Formula.